fabiofranchino/fabiofranchino.com/content/log/2021-11-20-use-pdf-as-template-source-with-pdf.md

 ---
-title: Use PDF as template source with PDF
+title: Use PDF as template source with PDF.js
 date: 2021-11-20 17:21:00 +0100
 ---

-.js

 I'm poking with PDF.js library to figuring out the possibility to use PDF document as template source in PRESENTA Platform.